-Most women will experience menstrual clots at some point in their lives.
-Menstrual clots are gel-like blobs of coagulated blood, tissue, and blood by-products that are expelled from the uterus during menstruation.
+Most menstruating people will experience menstrual clots at some point in their lives.
+Menstrual clots are gel-like blobs of coagulated blood, tissue, and blood that are expelled from the uterus during menstruation.
 They resemble stewed strawberries or the clumps of fruit you may sometimes find in jam, and vary in color from bright to dark red.

 - only occur occasionally, usually toward the beginning of your menstrual cycle